-(i) There are no new standards, amendments or interpretations that are effective for the first time for the financial year beginning on or after 1st January, 2013 that would be expected to the part of the company's financial statement.

-ted to have a material on the Company's financial statement.

-- (ii) Amendments and interpretations issued but not effective for the financial year begin ning 1st January, 2013 and not early adopted.
-These either do not apply to the active ties of the Company or have no material impact on its financial statements. - IFRS 10 Consolidated financial statements- Investments Entities Effective for annual periods beginning on or after 1st January, 2014. - IFRS 12 Disclosure of interest in other entities- Investment Entities Effective for annual periods beginning on or after 1st January, 2014.
+- (i) There are no new standards, amendments or interpretations that are effective for the first time for the financial year beginning on or after 1st January, 2014 that would be expected to have a material impact on the Bank financial statement. - (ii) New standards, amendments and interpretations issued but not effective for the financial year beginning 1st January, 2014 and not early adopted.
+These either do not apply to the activities of the Bank or have no material impact on its financial statements. - IAS 1 Presentation of Financial Statements Disclosure Initiative Equity Method Effective for annual periods beginning on or after 1st January, 2016.